 (Section 128 of the Supreme Court Act 19811 defines non-contentious (or common form) probate business.)

 (i) in the case of High Court proceedings in a Chancery district registry, that registry;

 (ii) in the case of any other High Court proceedings, Chancery Chambers at the Royal Courts of Justice, Strand, London, WC2A 2LL; and

-(iii) in the case of county court proceedings, the office of the county court in question;
+(iii) in the case of County Court proceedings, the office of the County Court hearing centre in question;

 (c) ‘testamentary document’ means a will, a draft of a will, written instructions for a will made by or at the request of, or under the instructions of, the testator, and any document purporting to be evidence of the contents, or to be a copy, of a will which is alleged to have been lost or destroyed;